 Questions about your work availability

-The interviewer will want to know when you are available to work and if there will be any conflicts with other obligations.
-Be forthright and honest about any time constraints you may have, but also emphasize your availability and willingness to work with others.
-Be ready to explain how you’ll manage your time effectively so that you can fulfill your duties and contribute to the team even if you have outside obligations.
-Ask what the employer expects of you in terms of availability, as well as whether or not you will be required to work overtime or on the weekends.
-Showing that you’re dedicated to the role and flexible with your schedule will go a long way toward establishing yourself as a trustworthy candidate.
+During an interview, the person will want to know your availability for work and if you have any conflicts with other commitments.
+It’s important to be honest about any time constraints you may have, but also highlight your willingness to work with others.
+Be prepared to explain how you will manage your time effectively to fulfill your responsibilities and contribute to the team, even if you have outside obligations.
+Ask the employer about their expectations regarding availability, including overtime or weekend work.
+By showing dedication and flexibility in your schedule, you will establish yourself as a reliable candidate.

 Tips for completing an interview questionnaire